 As you can see there are many options for omega-3 fatty acids and the appropriate option will be dependent on the needs and budget of each specific individual.

-- Flax seed oil is a vegan source of alpha linoleic acid which can be converted to EPA and DHA by the body.
+- Flax seed oil is a vegan source of alpha linolenic acid which can be converted to EPA and DHA by the body.
 However, some people may not carry out this conversion effectively.

 - EPA is the essential fat that is really important for reducing inflammation and protecting against pro-inflammatory conditions.
 Research shows it is supportive for cardiovascular function.
 High strength fish oil and krill oil are rich sources of EPA.